FreeBSD manual

 placed at that location with rendition specified by wch.
 The

-o If wch refers to a non-spacing character, all previous characters
+o If wch refers to a non-spacing character, it is appended to the

 o If the character part of wch is a tab, newline, backspace or other